 Going to arbitration suggests the claims adjuster did not do their job.
 Arbitration costs USAA more money, so you can use the threat of arbitration as leverage to get a better settlement.

-USAA Arbitration for Third-Party Claims
+USAA Arbitration Process for Third-Party Claims

 If you file a USAA auto crash claim on the other driver’s policy, that is a third-party claim.
 His insurance company cannot require you to go to arbitration.
 Only your own insurance company can do that.
 When settlement talks break down with a third party insurance company, you and your attorney usually file a lawsuit.

-Why Opt For USAA Arbitration?
+Why Opt For The USAA Arbitration Process?

 Arbitration has advantages.